AamuApp/aamu-blog/README.md

 ## Install

-Install Hugo, close this repository, set your Aamu.app API KEY (edit/rename `env.example`) and ensure the API KEY is read into environment variables.
+- Install Hugo
+- Clone this repository
+- Set your Aamu.app API KEY environment variable.
+You can do this in several ways - one is to edit `env.example` and rename it to `.env`.